juliette-garcia/geometricML-finalproject/synthetic-graphs/README.md

 # Synthetic Graph Dataset for Redundancy Prediction

-This directory contains a synthetic dataset of graphs with edge-level redundancy scores, designed for training Graph Neural Networks (GNNs) to predict structural and topological redundancy.
-The dataset models failure sensitivity in networked systems such as supply chains, logistics networks, and infrastructure graphs.
+This directory contains a synthetic dataset of graphs with edge-level redundancy scores,.
+In creating the dataset, we tried to make it so that they model different types of failure sensitivity in networked systems such as supply chains, logistics networks, etc.

-Redundancy is defined as the marginal impact of removing an edge on diffusion dynamics originating from designated source nodes.

 ---

-## Dataset Overview
+## Graph Generation Specs

 ### Graph Sizes